Indigenous Australians: Substance abuse

-Many Indigenous communities suffer from a range of health, social and legal problems associated with substance abuse of both legal and illegal drugs, including but not limited to alcohol abuse, petrol sniffing, the use of illegal drugs such as methamphetamine ("ice") and cannabis and smoking tobacco.
+Many Indigenous communities suffer from a range of health, social and legal problems associated with substance abuse of both legal and illegal drugs, including but not limited to alcohol abuse, petrol sniffing, the use of illegal drugs such as methamphetamine, cannabis, and smoking tobacco.
 Tobacco use has been estimated to be the "greatest contributor (23%) to the gap in the disease burden between Indigenous and non-Indigenous Australians", with Indigenous people 2.5 times more likely to smoke daily than non-Indigenous Australians.

-Indigenous Australians were 1.6 times as likely to abstain completely from alcohol than non-Indigenous people in 2012–3.
+Indigenous Australians were 1.6 times more likely to abstain completely from alcohol than non-Indigenous people in 2012–3.
 Foetal alcohol syndrome has been a problem, but the rate of pregnant women drinking had halved between 2008 and 2015 (from 20% to 10%).

 Petrol sniffing has been a problem among some remote communities.
 A 2018 longitudinal study by the University of Queensland (UQ), commissioned by the National Indigenous Australians Agency, reported that the number of people sniffing petrol in the 25 communities studied had declined by 95.2%, from 453 to just 22, related to the distribution of a new, low aromatic petrol, Opal, in NT in 2005.

 The 2018 UQ study also reported that alcohol and cannabis were the drugs causing most concern.
 Ice was reported present in 8 of the 25 communities, but nearly all only occasional use.